SAMRS: Scaling-up Remote Sensing Segmentation Dataset with Segment Anything Model: SAMRS

 \subsection{Basic Information}

+The obtained segmentation labels are stored in *.png files.
+Pixel values are aligned with the object classes of source object detection datasets.
+The areas that have not been covered by the generated masks will be in a pixel value of 255.
 We present the comparison of our SAMRS dataset with existing high-resolution RS segmentation datasets in Table \ref{compare} from different aspects.
-Based on the available high-resolution RSI object detection datasets, we can efficiently annotate 10,5090 images based on SAM and the identified prompt settings (Sec.~\ref{subsec:ablation}), which is more than ten times the capacity of existing datasets.
+With the available high-resolution RSI object detection datasets, we can efficiently annotate 105,090 images containing 1,668,241 instances based on SAM and the identified prompt settings (Sec.~\ref{subsec:ablation}), which is more than ten times the capacity of existing datasets.
 Additionally, SAMRS inherits the categories of the original detection datasets, which makes them more diverse than other high-resolution RS segmentation collections.
 It is worth noting that RS object datasets usually have more diverse categories than RS segmentation datasets due to the difficulty of tagging pixels in RSIs, and thus our SAMRS reduces this gap.

 Specifically, the resulting FAST dataset is a large-scale fine-grained RS segmentation dataset that targets diverse vehicles and grounds, while SOTA and SIOR are segmentation datasets containing common object categories.
 For this reason, we did not unify their categories.
 In addition to the massive pixel-level semantic mask annotations, SAMRS includes instance mask and bounding box annotations.
-This means that \textit{it can be used to perform semantic segmentation, instance segmentation, and object detection, either individually or in combination, particularly in the context of large model pre-training \cite{wang2022empirical,wang2022advancing}}.
-This feature sets SAMRS apart from the IsAID dataset, which was independently annotated from scratch on DOTA-V1.0 \cite{dota} images.
+This means that \textit{it can be used to perform semantic segmentation, instance segmentation, and object detection, either individually or in combination.} This feature sets SAMRS apart from the IsAID dataset, which was independently annotated from scratch on DOTA-V1.0 \cite{dota} images.